tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    Sample result of cell selection test

-It shows that CSG members may attach to either CSG or non-CSG cells, and simply choose the stronger one.
+The figure shows that CSG members may attach to either CSG or non-CSG cells, and simply choose the stronger one.
 On the other hand, non-members can only attach to non-CSG cells, even when they are actually receiving stronger signal from a CSG cell.

-For reference purpose, the error rate at each UE when receiving transmission of control messages are shown in Table :ref:`tab-cell-selection-error-rate` below.
+For reference purpose, Table :ref:`tab-cell-selection-error-rate` shows the error rate of each UE when receiving transmission from the control channel.
+Based on this information, the check point time for UE #3 is done at a later time than the others to compensate for its higher risk of failure.

 .. _tab-cell-selection-error-rate: